 1) The above are based on Academic

-Year 2017 fees and are subject to revision.
+Year 2018 fees [except GHSI(IS), which is based on Academic Year 2017 rate] and are subject to revision.

 2) One term is 6 months.